|Peg Dolan, RSHM Campus Ministry Center

 email@example.com | 310.258.5486

-Myles oversees the Feed the Hungry program and coordinates Campus Ministry's Outreach efforts in the LMU community.
-Originally from Texas, Myles came to LMU to complete his Masters in Counseling.
-Jesuit Education has been instrumental in his own life, having graduated from Jesuit College Preparatory School in Dallas and Boston College.
-Having a strong connection with Ignatian Spirituality, Myles is thrilled to connect students with the many great programs and opportunities that are available to them throughout their journey here at Loyola Marymount.
+Myles oversees the Feed the Hungry program and coordinates Campus Ministry's outreach efforts in the LMU community.
+Originally from Texas, Myles moved to Los Angeles in 2015.
+Prior to joining the Campus Ministry team, Myles served for a year at his alma mater, Jesuit Dallas, in the Alumni Service Corps, following his graduation from Boston College.
+Jesuit Education and Ignatian Spirituality have been instrumental in his own life and he is excited to connect students with the many great programs and opportunities that are available to them in Campus Ministry here at LMU.

 firstname.lastname@example.org | 310.338.2993